Live Call Routing

 There are two ways to configure Live Call Routing's connection type:

-- Play greeting and go to voicemail.
-(The current on-call responder will receive the voicemail recording)
+- Play greeting and go to voicemail — the on-call responder receives the voicemail recording.

 - Play greeting and call the current on-call responder